-The practical (oral) examinations for Chinese: Second Language ATAR course will be held on Saturday, 14 October, 2017.
-Candidates must be available to complete their practical (oral) examination on this day.
+The practical (oral) examinations for Japanese: Second Language ATAR course will be held during the period from Saturday, 14 October to Sunday, 15 October 2017.
+Candidates must be available to complete their practical (oral) examination during this time.
 A Personalised practical examination timetable (Appendix 1) for each candidate will be made available from Friday, 8 September 2017 for schools/providers to download via SIRS and for students to download via the Authority's student portal.
 Non-school candidates will be notified directly by mail.
 Country candidates are expected to take their practical (oral) examination via telephone.
 If the candidate chooses to travel to the examination centre then they do so at their own cost.

-For Chinese: Second Language, the ATAR course examination weightings are:
+For Japanese: Second Language, the ATAR course examination weightings are:

-- Written examination paper 70% - Practical (oral) examination 30%
+Written examination paper 70%Practical (oral) examination 30%